ISCN/SOC-DRaHR/README.md

 ## Purpose

 The purpose of this project is to aggregate data sets related to soils research.
 This includes field surveys, field manipulation studies, and labortory experiments.
 The hope is that this will serve as an open community resource to uncover new mechansims and quantify effects related to soil processes that are globally generalizable.

 This project is not a repository or data archive.
-Currently data is restricted to those already registared with an established repository and licensed under a compatiable data use agreement.
+End users are responsible for complying with ALL data use policies, please check with the orginal archives and reposities to ensure you are complying with use policies.
+Data repositiories with relatively unrestricted (citation/acknowledgement but no co-authorship requirements) reuse policies are prioritized for data scripting.

 ## How to contribute